 Melanoma is the most dangerous skin cancer because it has the potential to spread to other parts of the body.
 The tumors look like common moles.

-Whereas squamous cell carcinoma or basal cell carcinoma presents with ulcers, dark patches, itching, crusting and bleeding, but sometimes, the symptoms appear more benign.
+Whereas squamous cell carcinoma or basal cell carcinoma presents as ulcers, dark patches, itching, scaling, and bleeding, sometimes the symptoms appear more benign.

 In fact, you might mistake squamous cell carcinoma or basal cell carcinoma for a rash.